zidiyanis/Meteo-Project/README.md

      1. Download our files from this repository on your computer and put them in a directory of your choosing.
      2. Inside your terminal, enter that directory.
 3 Put your data file inside ./C/data/ (or use the one we furnish on this repository, meteo_short.csv)
      3. Use the command "bash script.sh" with the options of your choice to start creating graphics !
 Warning : some options must be used.
-If you have any question about how to use CY-METEO, use the following command : "bash script.sh --help"
+If you have any question about how to use Meteo-Project, use the following command : "bash script.sh --help"
      4. If you have chosen multiple options, you will be able to see the graphs one at a time.
 To go on to the next one, simply close the current gnuplot window.
      5. Type "make clean" in your terminal to delete all our executables / object files if you don't want them.